Electrically switchable photonic diode empowered by chiral resonance: Chirality-mediated self-pulsation

-Fig.~\ref{fig:fig3}c presents two characteristic cases of SP waveforms.
+Figure~\ref{fig:fig4}c presents two characteristic cases of SP waveforms.
 Near the threshold (case~i, left panel), each oscillation period initiates with a transmission dip ($\sim 0.1\,\mu\mathrm{s}$ duration), followed by a slow decay.
 For high-power operation (case~ii, right panel), the oscillating waveform reveals a $\sim 15\,\mathrm{ns}$ transient pulse as a clear signature of the dominant FCD effect.
-These temporal features directly reflect the nonlinear coupling between carrier concentration (varying with field intensity squared) and temperature (varying linearly with intensity).
-The nonlinear dynamics of our systemwas numerically modeled (Fig.~\ref{fig:fig3}d), and become particularly revealing when analyzed in the phase space defined by free carrier density variation $\Delta N$ and cavity temperature variation $\Delta T$ (Supplementary Note~7 and Methods).
+These temporal features directly reflect the nonlinear coupling between carrier concentration and temperature, which exhibit distinct dynamic dependencies on the intracavity energy (see Supplementary Note 3).
+The nonlinear dynamics of our system was numerically modeled (Fig.~\ref{fig:fig4}d), and becomes particularly revealing when analyzed in the phase space defined by free carrier density variation $\Delta N$ and cavity temperature variation $\Delta T$ (Supplementary Note~9 and Methods).
 As $P_\text{in}$ surpasses $P_\text{SP}$, the system undergoes a bifurcation.
 Beyond this point, the competing FCD and TO effects can no longer maintain equilibrium, instead forming stable limit cycles, demonstrating the characteristic Lyapunov stability of self-sustained oscillations.

-Each cycle decomposes into four thermodynamic phases (Fig.~\ref{fig:fig3}e): I) a carrier-driven phase where FCA induce rapid resonance blueshift through FCD; II) a thermal accumulation phase dominated by gradual TO-induced redshift; III) a recovery phase as resonance detuning reduces intracavity power; and IV) a relaxation phase suggesting that the cavity cools back toward its initial state.
-Near threshold, weakened FCD effects blend phases I and II, preventing the system from reaching local equilibrium and producing the observed transient spikes (Fig.~\ref{fig:fig3}c).
-The direction-dependent dynamics are confirmed by the distinct trajectories of limit cycles as well as the activation temperature, $T_{\text{SP2}}$ and $T_{\text{SP1}}$.
+Each cycle decomposes into four thermodynamic phases (Fig.~\ref{fig:fig4}e): I) a carrier-driven phase where FCA induces rapid resonance blueshift through FCD; II) a thermal accumulation phase dominated by gradual TO-induced redshift; III) a recovery phase as resonance detuning reduces intracavity power; and IV) a relaxation phase suggesting that the cavity cools back toward its initial state.
+Near threshold, weakened FCD effects blend phases I and II, preventing the system from reaching local equilibrium and producing the observed transient spikes (Fig.~\ref{fig:fig4}c).
+The direction-dependent dynamics are confirmed by the distinct trajectories of the limit cycles and the activation temperature $T_{\text{SP2}}$ and $T_{\text{SP1}}$ (case~ii, Fig.~\ref{fig:fig4}e).